Aftergrinder/detection_aware_planning/README.md

 ## Inspiration

 This is an incredible period of history for developers.
 There are a bunch of free and awesome tools, processes, courses and services to help people connect while they are working on their projects.
-One of
+One of the most noticeable one is [Open-Source](https://en.wikipedia.org/wiki/Open_source) ecosystem, and particularly, the social tools around it, such as GitHub.

+As developers who also make music, it's very frustrating to lose all of these advantages when making music.

+---

+The way we ma